-- Factor #1 Demonstrated ability to independently manage multiple projects simultaneously in high-visibility, high-pressure environments, including crisis and/or conflict situations; - Factor #2 Demonstrated experience in the design and management of post-conflict, political transition, and/or emergency operation programs; - Factor #3 Demonstrated team building skills evidenced by the ability to maintain team morale and unity in a challenging security environment with the lack of usual infrastructure and amenities; - Factor #4 Demonstrated experience interacting with and representing your organization to U.S. government agencies, donor and international organizations, and local counterparts, including beneficiaries; and - Factor #5 Demonstrated experience in contract and grant management, including overseeing and monitoring a non Federal organization implementing an assistance activity under a Federal contract, grant, or cooperative agreement.
+- Factor #1 Demonstrated experience in the design and management of post-conflict, political transition, and/or emergency operation programs; - Factor #2 Demonstrated team building skills evidenced by the ability to maintain team morale and unity in a challenging security environment with the lack of usual infrastructure and amenities; - Factor #3 Demonstrated experience interacting with and representing an organization to U.S. government agencies, donor and international organizations, and local counterparts, including beneficiaries; and - Factor #4 Demonstrated experience in contract and grant management, including overseeing and monitoring a non-Federal organization implementing an assistance activity under a Federal contract, grant, or cooperative agreement.